quarantin/pz-server-tools/docs/CONFIG.md

 # Project Zomboid Server Tools Configuration

 ## Check Configuration for Syntax Errors
-Every time you change Project Zomboid Server Tools configuration you should check for syntax errors. **Project Zomboid Server Tools won't work properly if you have a syntax error in the configuration**.
+Every time you change Project Zomboid Server Tools configuration you should check for syntax errors.

+**Project Zomboid Server Tools won't work properly if you have a syntax error in the configuration!**

 To check the configuration for syntax errors, run the following command: